You Don't Know Jack (2011 video game): Gameplay

 You Don't Know Jack is played out as a fictional trivia game show for one to four players (except for the Microsoft Windows and Nintendo DS versions which is for one or two players), with the goal to win the most virtual money at the end of the game.
 Each game uses a pre-defined set of ten questions from over seventy episodes, titled by the name of the show's fictional sponsor.
 Most questions are multiple choice, providing one correct and three incorrect answers, along with a 20-second timer that starts once the question has been completely presented.
 All players play at the same time, entering their choice of answer before the timer runs out.
 If a player is correct, they get a base dollar amount plus a bonus defined by how quickly they answered, while if they miss the question, they lose a similar amount of money.
 Failing to answer does not affect a player's score.

-Each player in multiplayer games is also given a single opportunity to "screw" another player, forcing them to answer the question in a much shorter time period.
+Each player in multiplayer games is also given a single opportunity to "screw" another player, forcing them to answer the question in a much shorter time period of five seconds.
 If the screwed player answers incorrectly or fails to answer within the time limit, the player who screwed that player gets money from them.
 However, if the screwed player answers correctly, that player also steals money from the player who screwed them.

 A typical multiple-choice question in You Don't Know Jack, waiting to be answered by all four players as listed at the bottom of the screen.

 The game's trivia is based on general knowledge from several fields including science, history, and geography, combined with contemporary entertainment, celebrities, and other news items; the game, as well as the series, is often described as "high culture meets pop culture".
 For example, one question asks the players to identify which Jennifer Aniston film title would most likely have been suited for a hypothetical romantic comedy penned by Albert Einstein about the interactions between neutrons and electrons, the answer being "He's Just Not That Into You".
-The majority of questions are presented in the standard multiple choice format, but some of them use recurring concepts, such as questions based on a fortune cookie message, ones about a dream Cookie had based on a movie, or ones read through Cookie's ventriloquist dummy incorporating a speech impediment that may make the question harder to understand.
-One particular question type has players choose from the same four answer choices, namely Kangaroo, Peanut, Albert Einstein and Uranus.
+The majority of questions are presented in the standard multiple-choice format, but some of them use recurring concepts, such as questions based on a fortune cookie message, ones about a dream Cookie had based on a movie or TV show, or ones read through Cookie's ventriloquist dummy incorporating a speech impediment that may make the question harder to understand.